-In February 2018, the FASB issued guidance which will permit entities to make an election to reclassify income tax effects stranded in accumulated other comprehensive income to retained earnings as a result of tax reform legislation enacted by the U.S. government on December 22, 2017.
+In February 2018, the FASB issued guidance which will permit entities to make an election to reclassify income tax effects stranded in accumulated other comprehensive income ("AOCI") to retained earnings as a result of tax reform legislation enacted by the U.S. government on December 22, 2017.
 The standard is effective for fiscal years beginning after December 15, 2018 and interim periods within those fiscal years, with early adoption permitted in any interim period for which the financial statements have not yet been issued.
+Prior to the enactment of the tax reform legislation on December 22, 2017, the Company had amounts recorded in AOCI related to its domestic pension, postretirement and supplementary benefit plans and cash flow hedging relationships that were based on pre-enactment tax rates.
 The Company is evaluating the impact that the new guidance will have on its consolidated financial statements.
+If the Company makes the election to reclassify the stranded income tax effects from AOCI, it may do so using one of two transition methods: restrospectively, or at the beginning of the period of adoption.

 In January 2017, the FASB issued guidance which eliminates the second step from the traditional two-step goodwill impairment test.
 Under current guidance, an entity performed the first step of the goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount; if an impairment loss was indicated, the entity computed the implied fair value of goodwill to determine whether an impairment loss existed, and if so, the amount to recognize.
 Under the new guidance, an impairment loss is recognized for the amount by which the carrying amount exceeds the reporting unit's fair value (the Step 1 test), with no further testing required.
 Any impairment loss recognized is limited to the amount of goodwill allocated to the reporting unit.
 The new guidance is effective for public companies that are Securities and Exchange Commission ("SEC") registrants for fiscal years beginning after December 15, 2019, with early adoption permitted for goodwill impairment tests performed on testing dates after January 1, 2017.
-All entities are required to apply the guidance prospectively to goodwill impairment tests subsequent to adoption of the standard.
-The Company is evaluating the impact that the new guidance will have on its consolidated financial statements.
+The Company will apply the guidance prospectively to goodwill impairment tests subsequent to the adoption date.